mit-teaching-systems-lab/dcss/README.md

       ```
       yarn db-init-local
       ```
       This command creates a database called `teachermoments` and then sets up a role called tm and then creates all of the tables in `teachermoments`.

       To do this manually, create a database called `teachermoments`:
       ```
       createdb teachermoments
       ```
       Then create the role `tm` with a password `teachermoments`, then run:
       ```
-      db-migrate up
+      yarn db-migrate-up
       ```

 ### Creating Database Migrations